KevinWongCS/MATH-115-Discrete-Mathematics/Math115 homework7.md

     if (diff % 3) != 0:
         print("(",WallE[0], WallE[1], ")")

-# There is no output, meaning in ten million steps not one step doesn't follow the rule.
+# There is no output, meaning in ten million steps all states followed the rules of the preserved invariant.

 ```